Zylashro/barbershop/README.md

 ## Features

 1. Responsive navigation bar.
+2. Stacking columns.
-2. A submit form ranging over four different tabs which consists:
+3. A submit form ranging over four different tabs which consists of:
-    - A checkbox group,
+    - A checkbox group, with custom JS written to check and validate the input,
     - Radio buttons,
-    - And two more forms.
+    - And two more forms with the ability to attach a file.
-3. Form validation
+4. Form validation.
-4. A Google Maps embedded into the site.
+5. A Google Maps embedded into the site.

 ## Technologies

 For this project I used a number of technologies to help me finish.

-- HTML5
-- CSS3
-- Bootstrap
-- Github
-- Github pages
-- VsCode
-- Balsamiq
+- **HTML5:** Modern HTML to form the structure of the site.
+- **CSS3:** Used to style the site along with Flexbox and a bit of Grid.
+- **Bootstrap:** A front end framework used to simplify the grid system of the site and allow basic JS functionality for the project.
+- **Git:** Used for version control from the beginning of the project.
+- **Github:** An off-site repository used to store the source code for the project.
+- **Github Pages:** GitHub's own hosting service used to deploy the project.
+- **VsCode:** Source code editor used to write, edit, test, and debug the source code.
+- **Balsamiq:** A wireframe/mockup application that allowed me to create the basic structural design of the project.

 ## Testing